portfedh/portfedh/README.md

 - ⛏🔧 I’m currently working on:
     - Automating the creation of financial reports to analyze companies using a value investing approach.
-    - Automating investing and tax loss harvesting reports for my day to day work.
+    - Automating investing and tax loss harvesting reports for my day-to-day work.
     - A telegram bot to send automatic reminders about recurring tasks.

 - 🌱 My current learning plan for 2023 is:
     - Complete the 100Devs program certification.
-    - Practice daily Codewars.
-(Currently doing Google's foobar challenge instead).
+    - [x] Practice daily Codewars.
-    - [x] Apply to DevDegree program
+    - [x] Apply to the DevDegree program
     - [x] Finish Headfirst JavaScript.

 - 💬 Lets have a [coffeechat.](https://calendly.com/portfedh/cofee-chat)